rnleach/elk/README.md

 # elk - A general purpose C11 library.

   I like elk.
 They're really interesting, majestic animals.
 And did you know they have ivory?!
-So I decided to name my ~~general purpose~~ utility C library after them.
+So I decided to name my C utility library after them.

  Goals and non-Goals:
   1. I only implement the things I need.
 If it's in here, I needed it at some point.